Artanejp/common_source_project-fm7/source/readme.txt

-retro pc emulator common source code
+Binary archive of retro pc emulator common source code
-								3/8/2017
+								3/11/2017

 --- What's this ?

-This archive includes the all source codes of emulators listed below:
+This archive includes the binaries of the emulators listed below:

 	ASCII
 		yayaMSX1	MSX1 (by Mr.tanam and Mr.umaiboux)